Contributing Writer Guidelines

-Thanks for your interest in blogging for TechPoint!
-It is our goal to regularly and consistently share profiles on companies and people, articles about tech talent and jobs, and thought leadership pieces with our online readers and subscribers.
+Thanks for your interest in sharing your voice and insights for TechPoint!
+Our goal is to regularly and consistently share profiles on companies and people, articles about tech talent and jobs, and thought leadership pieces with our online readers and subscribers.

-TechPoint’s mission is to grow and accelerate Indiana’s tech ecosystem and our media platform helps us to lift up the stories of tech success within our community that may otherwise go untold and/or to share them with a broader audience locally, regionally, nationally and through search and social media.
+TechPoint’s mission is to grow and accelerate Indiana’s tech ecosystem.
+Our media platform helps elevate the stories of tech success within our community that may otherwise go untold, as well as a dedication to continually highlighting minority voices, contributions, and perspectives to the tech ecosystem.

 If you would like to be considered, please complete the form below to let us know more about you and what you would like to write about for our readers.

-Why should I write for the TechPoint blog?
+Why should I write for the TechPoint Index?

-Blogging for TechPoint may help you build your reputation and further your career.
+Contributing to the TechPoint Index may help you build your reputation and further your career.
 Not only will you get a lot of exposure and credibility, you have the potential to connect with some of our influential members, sponsors and readers if they like your post.
 Our community is a friendly and active group, and we like to help each other out.

 Some of the reasons to consider blogging for TechPoint:

-• We have approximately 15,500 subscribers who receive our weekly Tech News emails.
+- We have 12K+ subscribers who receive our weekly Tech News emails.

-• Our platform receives more than 50,000 visitors monthly.
+- Our platform receives more than 60K pageviews per month.

 Blog Post Specifications:

-• Our recommended maximum blog post length is 700 words max.
+- Our recommended maximum post length is 700 words max.

-• Photos should be a minimum of 1,440 pixels wide by 680 pixels tall.
-Active photos that include people are best, but please provide any options you may have.
+- Photos should be a minimum of 1,440 pixels wide by 680 pixels tall.
+Active images that include people are best, but please provide any options you may have.

-• Videos should be on a shareable platform that allows embedding like YouTube or Vimeo.
+- Videos should be on a shareable platform that allows embedding such as YouTube.

-• Backlinks are permitted but content that is overly promotional will not be accepted.
+- Backlinks are permitted, but overly promotional content will not be accepted.
 Allow your knowledge and thought leadership to do your promoting for you.

-- TechPoint publishes profiles on companies and people, stories about tech talent and jobs, thought leadership pieces and other articles of relevance and interest to the tech community in the state of Indiana.
+- TechPoint publishes profiles on companies and people, stories about tech talent and jobs, thought leadership pieces, and other relevant articles of relevance and interest to the tech community in the state of Indiana.

 NOTE: Event promotions and content about technology companies not headquartered in Indiana are generally not accepted by TechPoint.
-If you are seeking assistance in promoting your tech-related community event, please see our Community Events In-Kind Promotional Agreement.
+If you seek assistance in promoting your tech-related community event, please see our Community Events In-Kind Promotional Agreement.

 Who are TechPoint’s readers?

 For contributors, we recommend writing for an educated, tech-familiar, broad-based reader.
-Assume the audience knows the basics and has an interest in a variety of technology topics, but avoid jargon and complexity for complexity’s sake.
+Assume the audience knows the basics and is interested in a variety of technology topics, but avoid jargon and complexity for complexity’s sake–our goal is to build a welcoming community.
 Emphasize trends and outline the scope of your topic.